Mauricio Vila Dosal

-Mauricio Vila Dosal (born March 30, 1980 in Merida, México) is a Mexican politician currently serving as the Governor of Yucatán.
+Mauricio Vila Dosal (born March 30, 1980, in Merida, México) is a Mexican politician who served as Governor of Yucatán from 2018 to 2024.
 Prior to this, he was the Mayor of Mérida.

 Biography

 He is a law graduate of the Universidad Marista de Mérida, and holds a Master of Business Administration from the University of Phoenix, Arizona, and began a master's degree in Political Management and Strategic Governance from George Washington University in 2013.

 As member of the Mexican party Partido Acción Nacional (PAN), he ran for Mayor of Mérida in the 2015 elections, where he defeated his closest competitor, Nerio Torres Arcila (PRI), by 10,335 votes, with a total of 170,449 votes.

 He began his entrepreneurial career in 2005 in the restaurant sector working as development agent for Subway in the states of Campeche, Tabasco and Chiapas, and served from 2003 to 2015 as General Manager of the same franchise in Yucatán.

 He is married to María Eugenia Ortíz Abraham with whom he has 3 children, Alejandrina, Mauricio and Santiago Vila Ortiz.